ansible/ansible-examples/mongodb/README.md

-##Deploying a sharded production ready MongoDB cluster with Ansible
+##Deploying a sharded, production-ready MongoDB cluster with Ansible
 ------------------------------------------------------------------------------

 - Requires Ansible 1.2
 - Expects CentOS/RHEL 6 hosts

-###A Primer into the MongoDB NoSQL database.
+### A Primer
 ---------------------------------------------

 ![Alt text](/images/nosql_primer.png "Primer NoSQL")

-The above diagram shows how the MongoDB nosql differs from the traditional relational database model.
-In RDBMS the data of a user is stored in table and the  records of users are stored in rows/columns, While in mongodb the 'table' is replaced by 'collection' and the individual 'records' are called 'documents'.
-One thing also to be noticed is that the data is stored as key/value pairs in BJSON format.
+The above diagram shows how MongoDB differs from the traditional relational database model.
+In an RDBMS, the data associated with 'user' is stored in a table, and the records of users are stored in rows and columns.
+In MongoDB, the 'table' is replaced by a 'collection' and the individual 'records' are called 'documents'.
+One thing to notice is that the data is stored as key/value pairs in BJSON format.

-Another thing to be noticed is that nosql has a looser consistency model, as an example the second document in the users collection has an additonal field of 'last name'.
-Due to this flexibility the nosql database model can give us:
+Another thing to notice is that NoSQL-style databases have a looser consistency model.
+As an example, the second document in the users collection has an additonal field of 'last name'.

-Better Horizontal scaling capability.

-Also mongodb has inbuilt support for

-Data Replication & HA

-Which makes it good choice for users who have very large data to handle and less requirement for ACID.

-### MongoDB's Data replication .
+### Data Replication
 ------------------------------------

 ![Alt text](/images/replica_set.png "Replica Set")

-Data backup is achieved in Mongodb via Replica sets.
-As the figure above show's a single replication set consists of a replication master (active) and several other replications slaves (passive).
-All the database operations like Add/Delete/Update happens on the replication master and the master replicates the data to the slave nodes. mongod is the process which is resposible for all the database activities as well as replication processes.
+Data backup is achieved in MongoDB via _replica sets_.
+As the figure above shows, a single replication set consists of a replication master (active) and several other replications slaves (passive).
+All the database operations like add/delete/update happen on the replication master and the master replicates the data to the slave nodes. _mongod_ is the process which is resposible for all the database activities as well as replication processes.
 The minimum recommended number of slave servers are 3.

-### MongoDB's Sharding (Horizontal Scaling) .
+### Sharding (Horizontal Scaling) .
 ------------------------------------------------

 ![Alt text](/images/sharding.png "Sharding")

-Sharding allows to achieve a very high performing database, by partioning the data into seperate chunks and allocating diffent ranges of chunks to diffrent shard servers.
-The figure above shows a collection which has 90 documents which has been sharded across the three shard server, The first shard getting ranges from 1- 29 etc... .
-When a client wants to access a certian document it contacts the query router (mongos process), which inturn would contact the 'configuration node' (lightweight mongod process) which keeps a record of which ranges of chunks are distributed across which shards.
+Sharding works by partioning the data into seperate chunks and allocating diffent ranges of chunks to diffrent shard servers.
+The figure above shows a collection which has 90 documents which have been sharded across the three
+server: the first shard getting ranges from 1-29,  and so on.
+When a client wants to access a certian document it contacts the query router (mongos process), which in turn contacts the 'configuration node', a lightweight mongod process) that keeps a record of which ranges of chunks are distributed across which shards.

 Please do note that every shard server should be backed by a replica set, so that when data is written/queried copies of the data are available.
-So in a three shard deployment we would require 3 replica sets and primaries of each would act as the sharding server.
+So in a three-shard deployment we would require 3 replica sets and primaries of each would act as the sharding server.

-Here's a basic steps of how sharding works.
+Here are the basic steps of how sharding works:

 1) A new database is created, and collections are added.

-2) New documents get updated as an when clients update, all the new documents goes into a single shard.
+2) New documents get updated when clients update, and all the new documents goes into a single shard.

-3) when the size of collection in a shard exceeds the 'chunk_size' the collection is split and balanced across shards.
+3) When the size of collection in a shard exceeds the 'chunk_size' the collection is split and balanced across shards.

-###Deploy MongoDB cluster via Ansible.
+### Deploying MongoDB Ansible
 --------------------------------------------

-### Deploy the Cluster.
+#### Deploy the Cluster
 ----------------------------

 ![Alt text](/images/site.png "Site")

-The above diagram illustrates the deployment model for mongodb cluster via Ansible, This deployment models focuses on deploying a three shard servers, each having a replica set, the backup replica servers are other two shard primaries.
-The configuration server are co-located with the shard's.
-The mongos servers are best deployed on seperate servers.
-These are the minimum recomended configuration for a production grade mongodb deployment.
-Please note that the playbooks are capable of deploying N node cluster not necesarily three.
-Also all the processes are secured using keyfiles.
+The diagram above illustrates the deployment model for a MongoDB cluster deployed by Ansible.
+This deployment model focuses on deploying three shard servers, each having a replica set, with the backup replica servers serving as the other two shard primaries.
+The configuration servers are co-located with the shards.
+The _mongos_ servers are best deployed on seperate servers.
+This is the minimum recomended configuration for a production-grade MongoDB deployment.
+Please note that the playbooks are capable of deploying N node clusters, not limited to three.
+Also, all the processes are secured using keyfiles.

-###Pre-Requisite's
+#### Prerequisite

 Edit the group_vars/all file to reflect the below variables.